adityathakkar/Heart-Disease-Prediction-Machine-Learning/README.md

 # Heart-Disease-Prediction-Machine-Learning
-Predict aniographic vessel diameter narrowing with a variety of machine learning algorithms
+Predict aniographic vessel diameter narrowing

 This data set is from the UCI Machine Learning library and can be found here: http://archive.ics.uci.edu/ml/datasets/Heart+Disease